 Noah Baumbach has a knack for presenting richly absurd characters dipping them in a bewildering puddle of reality, adding tee-spoons of screwball comedy that relinquish on their way to tell odd stories about hyper talkative characters.
 His films have underlying themes that pose coming of age elements, greatly powered by people trying to find themselves, but first understanding the fact that they need to find themselves.
 Noah has developed into a famed indie director who usually works with people he greatly trusts.
 From his collaborations with his friends in films like Kicking & Screaming to Ben Stiller’s confused witticism in Greenberg to his latest successful tryst with real-life partner Greta Gerwig, Baumbach has come a long way.
-The following list ranks all his directed films (except Marriage Story – which is yet to release) from least to best:
+Celebrating the release of Marriage Story, I have ranked Noah Baumbach’s film from least favorite to the best:

 While boasting an impressive cast, Noah Baumbach’s Highball was rightly disowned.
 When you see the film, you see sparks of humor that just fizzes out with the characters sitting on various couches talking randomness.
 Highball is about a young couple’s tryst to build up a social-life.
 The film revolves around three parties that are thrown in the house throughout the year and basically examines the various confusions, changes, and weirdness that happens in their lives.
 This is a film that Noah Baumbach decided to disown, knowing that the final product will fall on its face, quite literally.
 Directed under the name Ernie Fusco, the two greatest takeaways from Highball are: Noah Baumbach dresses up as Adolf Hitler to a Halloween party & if someone out there has been named Felix, you’ve just got yourself the most annoying birthday song ever!

 10. Mr. Jealousy (1997)